Updated in February 2026 to reflect current pricing, competitive landscape, and the introduction of Uneekor’s GameDay simulator software.

 What’s it Like to Use the Uneekor Eye Mini?

-Like the Launch Pro, one of the biggest selling points of the Uneekor Eye Mini is that it has a built-in screen and is camera-based.
+Like the Launch Pro Circle B, one of the biggest selling points of the Uneekor Eye Mini is that it has a built-in screen and is camera-based.

-This means you can place it right in front of you, and it takes up about half as much space as devices that need to go behind you (like the Mevo Plus).
+This means you can place it right in front of you, and it takes up about half as much space as devices that need to go behind you (like the Mevo Gen 2 or Full Swing Kit).

 Because of the screen, if you just want to bring it out to the range for a low-key session, you can do that without any extra hardware.
 This is really nice.